 The Office of Equal Opportunity and Affirmative Action, ADA Compliance Office and the ADA Advisory Council are responsible for investigating allegations of discrimination.
-This authority is delegated from the University President as system head and Chancellor as SUBR campus head.
+This authority is delegated from the President-Chancellor.
 It carries the obligation to ensure that discriminatory practices and/or policies are prohibited at Southern University- Baton Rouge as a matter of policy.

-When such practices or policies are identified, recommendations to the Chancellor will suggest corrective strategies.
-The Chancellor will direct implementation of the remedies and corrective action, as appropriate.
+When such practices or policies are identified, recommendations to the President-Chancellor will suggest corrective strategies.
+The President-Chancellor will direct implementation of the remedies and corrective action, as appropriate.
 These actions may include a specific remedy for the person filing the grievance; policy development and/or changes; disciplinary action against the alleged discrimination official; reconsideration of an action; or other remedies.
 A monitoring schedule also may be prescribed.
 This list is not exhaustive.